Tiyo98/b-side-cuecollection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/909447931034234920/unknown.png)
   \
   Jump on the right side of the moonblock and updash when you're past it.
-If you hit the moonblock on top bail out and do a different strat.
+If you hit that moonblock with a jump or dash bail out and do a different strat.
 Delay left dash until you're max height and then buffer the next 4 dashes.
 For the last dash space it out to gain more height.
  </details>

   <details>